TylerWisniewski/tylerwisniewski.github.io/lab12.md

 ## Acknowledgements
 I worked alone on this lab, but I am incredibly thankful to the support of the TAs and course staff.
 Throughout the semester, I got help from Kelvin Resch, Rachel Arena, and Selena Yao.
 I also referenced Nila Narayan's and Bhadja Bejoy's past course websites for inspiration or aide when I was stuck or lost.
-There sites were done very well.
+Their sites were done very well.

 This class was much more work than anticipated, but worthwhile.
 One of the hardest classes I've taken here, but it was fun and I learned a ton.
 Would reccomend to future engineering students.